marihanshehata/DRL-hyperparameter-analysis-commonroad-rl/README.md

 This repository contains the code and analysis for studying the effect of hyperparameters on Deep Reinforcement Learning (DRL) algorithms in autonomous driving scenarios.

-The experiments are conducted using the CommonRoad-RL framework, with a focus on:
+The experiments are conducted using the CommonRoad-RL framework and the highD dataset , with a focus on:

 * PPO (Proximal Policy Optimization)
 * SAC (Soft Actor-Critic)